AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_inner.md

 It verifies that the following values match the result of combining the values in the previous iteration's public inputs with those in the app circuit's public inputs:

+- Note hash contexts.
+- Nullifier contexts.
+- L2-to-L1 message contexts.
 - Read requests.
-- New note hashes.
-- New nullifiers.
-- L2-to-L1 messages.
 - Public call requests.
-- New contracts.

 For the newly added note hashes from app circuits' public inputs, this circuit also checks that each is associated with a nullifier counter, provided as a hint via the private inputs.
 The nullifier counter can be: